anuket-project/anuket-specifications/doc/ref_cert/RC1/chapters/chapter02.md

 <a name="2.4"></a>
 ## 2.4 Profiles Reference
 Different vendors have different types of VNFs to serve different use-cases.
-A VNF like Broadband Network Gateway (BNG) would require high networking throughout whereas a VNF like Mobility Management Entity (MME) would require high computing performance.
+A VNF like Broadband Network Gateway (BNG) would require high networking throughput whereas a VNF like Mobility Management Entity (MME) would require high computing performance.
 As such, BNG would require high KPI values for network throughput and MME would require high CPU performance KPIs like Index Score, Instructions Per Second (IPS) etc. The target NFVI to cater these needs would have different characteristics.
 Depending on VNF's requirements, the NFVI can be categorized into below profiles:
 * Basic (B) profile for standard computing and
-* Network intensive (N) profile offering predictable computing performance along with low latency and high networking throughout
+* Network intensive (N) profile offering predictable computing performance along with low latency and high networking throughput
 Similarly, different NFVI vendors may specialize in different hardware profiles and some may specialize in both VNFs and NFVI.

 To cater to different needs from multiple NFVI vendors, CNTT allows different types of NFVI Conformance based on their types of [profile](../../../ref_model/chapters/chapter02.md#2.3)